digipost/digipost-api-client-java/docs/_v11_x/2_send.md

 // The time the SMS is sent out can be based on time after letter is delivered
 // or a specific date.
 This example specifies that the SMS should be sent out
-// one day after the letter i delivered.
+// one hour after the letter i delivered.
 Document primaryDocument = new Document(UUID1, "Document subject", FileType.PDF, null,
                                         new SmsNotification(1), null,
                                         AuthenticationLevel.PASSWORD, SensitivityLevel.NORMAL);